nfreear/leaflet.plugins/README.md

 An accessibility and localization/translation plugin for [Leaflet][].

-Uses the [Leaflet.i18n][] internationalisation plugin.

 ## Aim

 This plugin does _NOT_ replace [accessibility][] efforts in [core Leaflet][bugs].
-It is a means to provide interim fixes, and potentially test fixes.
+It is a means to provide interim fixes, and potentially to test fixes.

-The aim of this plugin is for accessibility fixes and enhancements to be made to core Leaflet, so that the plugin becomes obsolete.
+The aim for this plugin is for it to become obsolete and to retire it, because sufficient accessibility fixes and enhancements have been made to core Leaflet.

+## Leaflet.i18n plugin optional

+If available, `Leaflet.a11y` uses the [Leaflet.i18n][] internationalisation plugin.

+If the `Leaflet.i18n` plugin is not available, a shim is provided for the `L._()` translation function.

 ## What it does